jordanbritt00/postureFix-postureFix-/README.md

 # postureFix-postureFix-

-posture corrector code for matlab sensor reads in gyroscope data and plots live for the user to see
+posture corrector code for matlab. the program uses an acceleramter sensor and reads in gyroscope data, which is plotted live for the user to observe